shreyasmeher11/MNIST_NN/README.md

 - Save a trained model to a file for future use.
 - Load a previously saved model to continue training or make predictions.

-### Creating a Kaggle Submission

-- Preprocess the `test.csv` file and predict the labels for the test data using the model.
-- Format the predictions into a CSV file with the required `ImageId` and `Label` columns for submission to Kaggle.